uahuser00000/CPE490590hw05/README.md

 ```
 The generated html can then be entered in the browser and web app can be used.
 If desired, more example data can be used in the MNIST_samples folder.
 More information can be found on their quickstart guide: (https://flask.palletsprojects.com/en/stable/quickstart/)

+# Step 5: Running the Web App
+In the webpage, an image can be uploaded and the "Upload" Button should then be selected.
+The image preview should then be seen and the "Predict" button can then be selected to view the probabilities and predicted digit.
+In the lower half of the webpage, example data can also be tested by clicking on their associated button.